Johns Hopkins Blue Jays

 The Johns Hopkins Blue Jays are the 24 intercollegiate athletic teams that represent Johns Hopkins University, located in Baltimore, Maryland.
-They compete in NCAA Division III, except for their lacrosse and fencing teams, which compete in Division I. Men's water polo is a de facto Division I sport, with the NCAA organizing a single championship open to members of all divisions.
+They compete in NCAA Division III, except for their lacrosse teams, which compete in Division I. Men's water polo is a de facto Division I sport, with the NCAA organizing a single championship open to members of all divisions.
 They are primarily members of the Centennial Conference, while the men's and women's lacrosse teams compete in the Big Ten Conference and the men's water polo team competes in the Mountain Pacific Sports Federation.
 The team colors are Hopkins blue (PMS 284) and black, and the blue jay is their mascot.
 Homewood Field is the home stadium.

 Hopkins celebrates Homecoming in the spring to coincide with the height of the lacrosse season.
 The Lacrosse Museum and National Hall of Fame, governed by US Lacrosse, was located on the Homewood campus, adjacent to Homewood Field, until 2016 when it moved to its new facilities in Sparks, Maryland.
 Past Johns Hopkins lacrosse teams have represented the United States in international competition.
 At the 1932 Summer Olympics lacrosse demonstration event Hopkins played for the U.S. They have also gone to Melbourne, Australia to win the 1974 World Lacrosse Championship.